The Power of Affirmation

-It was late afternoon.
-The wintry sun had long disappeared for its well-earned rest.
-The lights in my office cast a warm beam on the snowy landscape outside my office where, in better weather, I would watch chipmunks scampering as they pursued their own busy lives.
+It was late.
+The wintry sun had long since disappeared for its well-earned rest, while the full moon had started her journey across the night sky, peeking over the mountaintops in the distance.
+The lights in my office cast a warm beam on the snowy landscape outside.
 Across the way, through the bony fingers of leafless trees, I saw the lights of the hospital twinkling.
-The full moon had started her journey across the night sky, peaking over the mountaintops in the distance.
-I hoped that my patients would rest quietly, soaking in her healing power on this beautiful night.
+I hoped that my patients would rest quietly, soaking in the moon’s healing power on this beautiful night.

 I often worked late.
-I cared deeply about my patients, and spent the last hour of each day checking their lab results and progress reports before preparing for those that I would see tomorrow.
+I cared deeply about my patients and spent the last hour of each day checking their lab results and progress reports before preparing for those I would see the next day.

-Happy that all was good, and ready for the morning, I packed my bags.
-Grabbing my warm coat from behind the door, I headed for the main lobby, and the short walk to the parking garage.
+Happy that all was complete, and ready for the morning, I packed my bags.
+Grabbing my coat from behind the door, I headed for the main lobby and made the short walk to the parking garage.
 I was excited to get home to my wife and young children.
-Passing through the door into the cold garage, I saw the kind face of Andreas.
-He was the nighttime security guard who watched over the main entrance through the dark and lonely nights.
-Tonight his eyes sparkled.
+Passing through the door into the cold garage, I saw the kind face of Andreas*.
+He was the security guard who watched over the main entrance through the dark and lonely nights.

-I stopped to greet him, and to hear the latest news about his youngest grandchild.
-Gesturing me to wait, he disappeared into the back office, and I could hear him furiously opening the desk drawers.
-He emerged clutching a well-handled piece of paper.
-He rushed towards me, thrusting the page into my hands.
+I stopped to greet him and to hear the latest news about his youngest grandchild.
+Gesturing me to wait, he disappeared into the back office, and I could hear him furiously opening desk drawers.
+He emerged clutching a well-handled piece of paper and rushed toward me, thrusting the page into my hands.

-I looked up at him and he beamed.
+As I finished reading, I looked up at his beaming face.
 I confess that it brought a tear to my tired eyes.
-As I turned to walk to my car, I shook his hand.
-He held my grip and my gaze for a few seconds, and in his old, gruff voice said: “You know Doc, this letter will feed me for years.”
+Before I turned to walk to my car, I shook his hand.
+He held my grip and my gaze for a few seconds and in his old, gruff voice said, “You know, Doc, this letter will feed me for years.”

-In our brief exchange, two dedicated, hard-working colleagues, doing their best to make the world a better place had shared a mighty truth.
-Andreas’ colorful expression had crisply captured for me in a way I will never forget the immense power of affirmation.
+In our brief exchange, two dedicated, hard-working colleagues doing their best to make the world a better place had shared a profound truth.
+Andreas’ colorful expression had crisply captured for me the immense power of affirmation.
 It remains at the core of all my teaching and coaching.
 It’s a simple, natural way to unlock the very best in ourselves and each other.